-2. Set up Failover among the Policy Stores in the Policy Server configuration without SSL (Please see "Configure LDAP Failover" on the Policy Server Administration Guide)
+2. Set up Failover among the Policy Stores in the Policy Server configuration without SSL (2);

 3. Set up SSL communication between Policy Server and Policy Stores:

-1. Use certutil in Policy Server bin directory to create the Certificate Database Files:
+- Use certutil in the Policy Server bin directory to create the Certificate Database Files (3):

 -d (Specifies the directory in which the certutil tool is to create the certificate database files.)

-- After running the above command, you can locate the cert8.db file in "siteminder\bin" folder.
-To test the policy store connectivity through the "smconsole", in data tab give the above location of cert8.db and check the SSL tab and give the SSL port numner and verify the connection.
+After running the above command, locate the cert8.db file in "siteminder\bin" folder.
+To test the Policy Store connectivity through the "smconsole", in the data tab give the above location of cert8.db and check the SSL tab and give the SSL port number and verify the connection;

 - The above certificates were copied to the following path on the Policy Server: